 Address: 2 Cussonia Avenue, Brummeria, Pretoria

-6 Pretoria's Historical Monuments, Gauteng
+6. Pretoria's Historical Monuments, Gauteng

-One of the most famous is the Voortrekker Monument, a South African Heritage Site, which honors the Boers' pioneering history.
+One of the most famous monuments is the Voortrekker Monument, a South African Heritage Site, which honors the Boers' pioneering history.
 A steep staircase leads up to this 40-meter-high imposing granite memorial, and a wall of carved ox wagons surrounds it, representing the trek wagons used by the Boers in the mid-19th century.
 Highlights include the Hall of Heroes with marble reliefs representing the Great Trek of 1838, informative museum exhibits, and sweeping views of the city from its rooftop.

 Overlooking the Voortrekker Monument from the peak of Salvokop HIll, Freedom Park unveils South Africa's journey to democracy through a series of evocative memorials and museum exhibits.
-Visitors can see the Wall of Names honoring victims of South Africa's conflicts, and the Gallery of Leaders, which celebrates some of the nation's most inspirational figures.
+Here, you can see the Wall of Names honoring victims of South Africa's conflicts, and the Gallery of Leaders, which celebrates some of the nation's most inspirational figures.
 Guided tours enrich a visit to this poignant site.

 Surrounded by gorgeous gardens, the Union Buildings perch atop the highest point of the city near historic Church Square, site of the city's first settlement.
 Designed by Sir Herbert Baker in 1913, these sandstone buildings are the seat of government and also house the offices of the president and the state archives.

-7 Sun City, North West Province
+8. Sun City, North West Province

 At the Bush Babies Monkey Sanctuary near Hartbeespoort Dam, animal lovers can get up close and personal with these adorable creatures.
 Nestled in a gorge in the Magaliesberg mountain range, the sanctuary rescues orphaned and abused bush babies, as well as lemurs and many species of monkeys, and accommodates them in naturalistic large enclosures.

 Accommodation: Where to Stay in North West Province

-9 Madikwe Nature Reserve, North West Province
+10. Madikwe Nature Reserve, North West Province

-About a three-and-a half-hour drive from Johannesburg and only 90 minutes from Sun City, Madikwe Nature Reserve offers travelers the chance to see the Big Five (lion, leopard, elephant, buffalo, and rhino) in more than 750 square kilometers of malaria-free natural bushland.
+About a three-and-a half-hour drive from Johannesburg and only 90 minutes from Sun City, Madikwe Nature Reserve offers excellent game viewing.
+Here, you'll have the chance to see the Big Five - lion, leopard, elephant, buffalo, and rhino - in more than 750 square kilometers of malaria-free natural bushland.

-10 Magaliesberg Canopy Tour, North West Province
+11. Magaliesberg Canopy Tour, North West Province

-Built into the sheer rock faces, ten zip lines allow visitors to fly at heights of up to 300 meters above the canopy floor stopping at eleven platforms with panoramic views of the surrounding wilderness.
-Expert guides accompany the tours and share fascinating facts about the flora and fauna along the way.
+Built into the sheer rock faces, 10 zip lines allow visitors to fly at heights of up to 300 meters above the canopy floor stopping at eleven platforms with panoramic views of the surrounding wilderness.
+Expert guides accompany the tours and share fascinating facts about the plants and animals along the way.